 - Eating disorders

-EMDR therapy in Florida is a progressive therapy that occurs in eight succinct stages.
-The therapist will explain each stage and help the client transition through them.
+EMDR therapy in West Palm Beach, Florida, has eight different stages.
+Usually, a therapist will explain each stage and help the client successfully transition through them.

 Phase 1: History and Treatment Planning